NickC64/MAT224-Quartz/content/index.md

 Hi, welcome to my humble homepage.

 Here I will post links to useful resources on the most recent weeks.
 If you want to make edits to this site, feel free to clone my [git repository](https://github.com/NickC64/MAT224-Quartz.git) and make a pull request.
+To change specifically this page, make an edit [this markdown file](https://github.com/NickC64/MAT224-Quartz/blob/v4/content/index.md) and submit the request.

 On each page is a graph you can expand (graph icon in the top right corner) to see all the theorems displayed on the theorem tree.
 An arrow pointing from A to B signifies that B uses A in its proof, or B mentions A.